jessebmiller/treacherous-winds/src/playbooks/fighter.md

 - Inflict precise or devistating physical harm
 - Impress, frighten, or dismay them
 - Pin them down

+Risk ideas:
-- Avoid suffering harm
+- Suffer harm
-- Avoid a tough spot
+- Get into a tough spot
-- Avoid a turn for the worse
+- Get a bad reputation
+- Make an enemy

 ## Expressive violence

-When you [**impose your will with the threat of violence**](../common-moves.md#intimidate-someone) you count as angry and better equipped.
-They never need to know how you'll get to them to worry.
+When you intimidate someone and [**impose your will with the threat of violence**](../common-moves.md#intimidate-someone) Roll with the extra questions.

+- Have they seen you fight?
+- Do you have a reputation here for winning fights?

 (more TBD)